 This is because the initial costs of buying a home are much higher than the deposit you pay when you start renting a home.
 These include mortgage fees, stamp duty, valuation fees and your solicitor's charges.

 However, if you intend to live in an area or property for a long time, buying a house can work out cheaper.

 Here are 7 ways to save up a mortgage deposit

-If you will live with a partner or someone else, you may be able to afford to borrow more if you buy a house.
+If you will be living with a partner or someone else, you may be able to afford to borrow more if you buy a house.
 Here is how to get a joint mortgage and how they work.

 Here’s your home-buying checklist: